sergioenterprisedb/edb-k8s-workshop/openshift-install.md

   - the SSH key that you want to use.
 Your default key (in `~/.ssh/id_rsa.pub`) should be fine.
   - `aws` as the cloud for deployment
   - region `eu-central-1`
-  - base domain: `edb.ocp.wzzrd.com` (we'll set up something more official at a later stage in the development of this workshop)
+  - base domain: `edb.ocp.wzzrd.com` (Sergio, Borys, this needs to change to something like `workshop.edb.com`!)
-  - name: your first name?
-Or at least something we can find you by if something is wrong :)
+  - name: use your first name
   - Finally, paste your pull secret.
 You can get a pull secret by going to the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/create/local) and selecting `Download pull secret`.
 You only have to do that once.
 Just save the pull secret between installs.

 Installation should start now.
 It will end by passing you a console URL and a kubeadmin password.
 Make good note of these.